rht-labs/tech-exercise/tests/README.md

 - [ ] gitlab delete all other api patoken's when creating a new one
 - [ ] add a tidy function to delete all git resources at end of tests
 - [ ] Jenkinsfile replacer test in 3a-jenkins uses a file :( instead of docs for now
+- [ ] trigger and wait for pipelines first run success
 - [ ] remove branch for tests development uj

 ```bash